sseso/solo-campfires/README.md

 ### Running the notebooks

 The project is entirely notebook-based, so execution is interactive and modular.
+The uploaded notebooks already contain the intended structure for usage, but every function has an extensive docstring for easier usage.
 First run the detection pipeline:
 - import packages
 - for detection pipeline: load dataset
 - run sigma threshold for baseline detections